egovernment/egovernment.github.io/_documentation/codebase/authentication.markdown

 When request reaches the server, the page content is resolved via _authentication_ and _application resolution_.

-If there's no user logged-in, then automatically `public` application is resolved and it's content is provided to client.
+If there's no user logged-in, then automatically `public` application is resolved and it's content is provided to the client.

 If user is logged-in, then application is resolved on basis of currently chosen role (`user.currentRoleResolved` property) is resolved, and request is handled in context of that application.